open-power/op-test/README.md

 The target system will need to have an OS that can boot.
 That OS will need to have several things installed on it.

-A TODO item is to document what that is.

 ### Target System Requirements ###

 A basic Linux install is assumed.